adrifcarvalho/SQL_codes/README.md

 # SQL_codes

-More complex SQL codes for search
+Directory contains more complex SQL codes that I have developed, either at work or in studies.
+Personal file for future reference.